Isaac Quaynor: Personal life

 Quaynor was born in Melbourne and grew up in Doncaster East, supporting Collingwood since young, idolising Scott Pendlebury, and even sitting behind the Cheer Squad during the 2018 AFL Grand Final.
 His father, Yaw, is of Akyem Abuakwa from Ghana, where his mother, Kate, met him during a music trip.
 He is the oldest of six siblings and went to school at Doncaster Gardens Primary School and East Doncaster Secondary College, despite Camberwell Grammar School offering him a scholarship.
 Quaynor has also played soccer and basketball.
 He modelled his game on Western Bulldogs player Jason Johannisen and Melbourne defender Neville Jetta.
+During his draft year, he studied a course in sports management and leadership through Swinburne University.